michaeljblow/ga_dsi_capstone/README.md

 ## Objectives & Data
 This project used my personal photography portfolio dating back to 2006 of over 54,000 images to build a convolutional neural network that identifies the category (landscapes, people, etc.) of individual images.
 The trained model is used by a python script (executed from the command line) to sort new images into their categories for a quicker post-processing workflow.

 Neural networks are computationally intensive and analyze photos pixel by pixel.
 Thousands of photos from the portfolio reach as high as 45 megapixels (45.4 million pixels per image).
-Using all 3 color channels (RGB), this equates to over 136 million pixels per image.
+Using all 3 color channels (RGB), this equates to over 136 million values per image.

 The final model uses 3728 selected images (reduced to 256x256 pixels with all 3 color channels) separated into 2 classes (people and landscapes) for efficiency.